afkarxyz/SoundCloudGoPlusDownloader/README.md

 ## Use Your Own Cookies

-Please go to [scloudplaylistdownloadermp3.com](https://scloudplaylistdownloadermp3.com/), download one song first, then open Dev Tools, press `F12`, navigate to spotisongdownloader.to, and copy the cookies, specifically the `PHPSESSID=`
+Please go to [scloudplaylistdownloadermp3.com](https://scloudplaylistdownloadermp3.com/), download one song first, then open Dev Tools, press `F12`, navigate to scloudplaylistdownloadermp3.com, and copy the cookies, specifically the `PHPSESSID=`

 ![image](https://github.com/user-attachments/assets/f7f0e30b-069e-43c4-92ce-4b8a48ba4e58)